thkitapci/Inference_of_TF_regulatory_networks/README.md

 `tail -n+2 genes_name_TF.txt |while read line; do grep $line result.txt | awk '{if($3=="gene") print;}' >>position_Genes.txt;done;`

-# accessible regions of genes which have correlation with each TF of interest in 5kb window
+# Accessible regions of genes which have correlation with each TF of interest in 5kb window
                              `5kb.pl`

-  Input file 1: position_Genes.txt file (positions of the genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file).
+  Input file 1: position_Genes.txt file (positions of genes which have positive and negative correlation with each TF of interest from  Drosophila_melanogaster gtf file).

-  Input file 2:correlated accessible regions file ( the accessible regions of Drosophila_melanogaster developmental stage which we are interested in).
+  Input file 2:correlated accessible regions file ( the accessible regions of Drosophila_melanogaster developmental stage which we are interested in from earlier study).

    Output file: position_accessible_regions_genes_TF.txt file ( positions of accessible regions of genes which have correlation with each TF).

-#pull out the fasta sequence for  accessible regions of genes which have correlation with each TF of interest  from reference genome
+#Pull out the fasta sequence for  accessible regions of genes which have correlation with each TF of interest  from reference genome
                             `fastasequence.pl`

-    Input file 1: Drosophila_melanogaster.BDGP5.75.dna.toplevel.fa (fasta sequence of reference genome)
+    Input file 1: Drosophila_melanogaster.BDGP5.75.dna.toplevel.fa (Fasta sequence of reference genome)

     Inputfile 2: position_accessible_regions_genes_TF.txt file

-    Output file : fasta_sequence_accessible_regions_genes_TF.txt  (fasta sequence of accessible regions of genes have correlation with each TF)
+    Output file : fasta_sequence_accessible_regions_genes_TF.txt  (Fasta sequence of accessible regions of genes have correlation with each TF)

-#patser program command to get the scores (strength binding) and numbers of binding sites in accessible regions of genes with PWM of each TF of interest.
+#PATSER program command to get the scores (strength binding) and numbers of binding sites in accessible regions of genes have correlation with PWM of each TF of interest from Fly Factor Survey.
 `patser-v3e -A a:t 0.53 c:g 0.47 -f fasta_sequence_accessible_regions_genes_TF.txt  -m PWM of each TF of interest -c -li > TF_results_patser_scores.txt`

 #Filtering patser output data

  Patser is run using the "-li" option which sets the p-value cut-off based on the sample size adjusted information content.

-  A: look at the distribution of the scores given by patser then determine the cutoffs of 10% and 5 % tail of score distribution.
+  A: Look at the distribution of the scores given by PATSER then determine the cutoffs of 10% and 5 % tail of score distribution.

                                     10_5_tail_score_distribution.r